getkyo/kyo/README.md

   a.map(v => b.map(_ + v))
 ```

-The `map` method in Kyo has the ability to automatically update the set of pending effects.
-When you apply `map` to computations that have different sets of pending effects, Kyo reconciles these into a new computation type that combines all the unique pending effects from both operands.
+The `map` method automatically updates the set of pending effects.
+When you apply `map` to computations that have different pending effects, Kyo reconciles these into a new computation type that combines all the unique pending effects from both operands.

 ## Effect widening